 Capture One Pro 10% Discount

-Finally, don’t forget that if you decide to buy Capture One Pro, the full license, not the subscription or Sony version, you can use the code AMBP to get a 10% discount.
-Do give Capture One Pro a try first though.
+Please note that due to changes in Phase One, the discount code that I mentioned in the Podcast is no longer valid.
+Do give Capture One Pro a try though.
 You can download it here and use it for 30 days before you make up your mind.

 Subscribe in iTunes for Enhanced Podcasts delivered automatically to your computer.